Lemonochrme/lemonochrme.github.io/_posts/portfolio-insa/2024-12-02-middleware-and-services.md

 - For Middleware, the format was a bit different.
 While the course was also online, the practical work was much more guided and took the form of standard "Travaux Pratiques" where we experienced the different concepts: oneM2M, MQTT, ACME or node-red.

-- For Cloud and Edge Computing the goal was to understand the basics of cloud infrastructure and operation.
+- For Cloud and Edge Computing the goal was to understand the basics of the different cloud computing models and the basis of edge computing.
 The course was focused on Open Stack and Virtualization.

 - The Software Engineering part was done through the course of the innovative project where we adopted a Agile methodology and the Service Oriented Architecture project labs where we had to implement a CI/CD pipeline for the application we where developping.